tomzo/gocd-yaml-config-plugin/src/test/resources/examples.out/README.md

-This directory contains JSON responses that would be sent to Go server after parsing contents of files in [examples](../examples).
+This directory contains JSON responses that would be sent to GoCD server after parsing contents of files in [examples](../examples).